dflores64/sgPLS_develop/README.md

 q2.pls(X,Y)
 ```

 According to the graph, the $Q^2$ is rapidly close to $1$ from the second component.
 And even with the first component, it is greater than the limit.
-So here, one component may be enough
+So here, one component may be enough.